Infant Incubator Market

 -

-In May 2019, the Neonatal Intensive Care Unit (NICU) at St Peter’s Hospital announced the arrival of its new transport incubator system.
-It is a fully equipped mobile intensive care unit for babies.
+In May 2019, the NICU at St Peter’s Hospital launched a transport incubator system, a fully equipped mobile intensive care unit that provides continuous, specialized support for newborns during transfers.

 Infant Incubator Market Segment Analysis